niaid/RNASeqQC_Alignment/README.md

 <img src="https://github.com/hbctraining/Intro-to-rnaseq-hpc-orchestra/raw/master/img/RNAseqWorkflow.png" width="400">

-So let's get started by loading up some of the modules for tools we need for this section to perform alignment and assess the alignment:
+So let's get started by loading up some of the modules for tools we need for this section to perform QC, trim, align and inspect the alignment:

 ```bash
  $ module load module load STAR/2.7.3a-goolf-1.7.20